AdrielMendelsohn/Sleep-Dataset-Analysis/README.md

-# Setting Up Your Python Project with Virtualenv
+# Setting Up This Python Project with Virtualenv

 ## To run the project, follow these commands:
 All commands should be run under the project root/working directory.